waniashafqat/Image-Scaling-Attacks-on-Machine-Learning-Algorithms/README.md

 - Color Histogram-Based Detection
 - Robust Scaling Algorithms

-## Limitations
-- The findings are primarily based on the GTSRB dataset and specific models developed with Keras.
-- Different architectures or frameworks might exhibit varying levels of susceptibility to image scaling attacks.
-- The practicality of deploying our defense mechanisms in real-world applications needs further evaluation.

-## Conclusion
-This research highlights the vulnerabilities of ML models to image scaling attacks and proposes practical solutions to enhance their robustness.
-By addressing these vulnerabilities, we can improve the security and reliability of ML systems in critical applications like autonomous driving.

-For more detailed information, please refer to the research paper included in this repository.

 ## Contributing
 We welcome contributions to improve the project.
 Please fork the repository and create a pull request with your changes.